-More Science See Inside The Elusive Theory of Everything Physicists have long sought to find one final theory that would unify all of physics.
-Instead they may have to settle for several By Stephen Hawking and Leonard Mlodinow Illustrations by Barron Storey A few years ago the city council of Monza, Italy, barred pet owners from keeping goldfish in curved fishbowls.
+More Science The Elusive Theory of Everything Physicists have long sought to find one final theory that would unify all of physics.
+Instead they may have to settle for several By Stephen Hawking and Leonard Mlodinow THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already have an account?
+Sign In Illustrations by Barron Storey A few years ago the city council of Monza, Italy, barred pet owners from keeping goldfish in curved fishbowls.
 The sponsors of the measure explained that it is cruel to keep a fish in a bowl because the curved sides give the fish a distorted view of reality.
 Aside from the measure’s significance to the poor goldfish, the story raises an interesting philosophical question: How do we know that the reality we perceive is true?
 The goldfish is seeing a version of reality that is different from ours, but can we be sure it is any less real?
 For all we know, we, too, may spend our entire lives staring out at the world through a distorting lens.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already have an account?
+Sign In Digital Issue $7.99 Add To Cart Digital Issue + All Access Subscription $99.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.